Muslim Council of Sweden

-The Muslim Council of Sweden (Sveriges muslimska råd, SMR) is an umbrella organisation of Islamic organisations in Sweden.
+The Muslim Council of Sweden (Sveriges muslimska råd, SMR) was an umbrella organisation of Islamic organisations in Sweden.
 It was founded in 1990 by representatives of the United Islamic Parishes in Sweden (Förenade islamiska församlingar i Sverige, FIFS) and the Muslim Association of Sweden (Sveriges Muslimska Förbund, SMuF).

 The current chairperson of the organisation is Helena Benaouda, who succeeded Mostafa Kharraki.

 According to islamologist Sameh Egyptson at Lund University, Swedish social anthropologist Aje Carlbom, and parliamentarian Abderisak Aden (founder of the Islamic Democratic Institute (Islamiska demokratiska institutet)), at least some of the leading members of SMR support Islamist ideologies and are influenced by the Egyptian Muslim Brotherhood.

 Alliance with the Social Democratic Party

 In 1999, the organisation was part of an alliance with the Religious Social Democrats (Swedish: Tro och Solidaritet) faction of the Social Democratic Party, where the council was to gain influence in Swedish politics via quotas for the number of Muslim politicians on election lists for council, region and Riksdag elections.
 Tro och Solidaritet was to further Islamic interests such as legislation and contracts concerning Muslim holidays, instituting a tax-financed training for imams via the National Agency for Higher Education and rules in working places for the Jumu'ah (Friday prayer).
 According to Religious Social Democrats chairman Peter Weiderud in 2014, the Religious Social Democrats were still in contact with SMR.